 If you’d like to learn more about the coal mining town of Franklin during its peak, 1885 until 1919, we’ve got you covered.
 Here you’ll find a list of web resources (and a couple of books and a thesis, too) that will quickly get you up to speed.

-The last tour this year is Saturday, March 1, 2014.
+The next Franklin tours are tentatively Saturday, February 3, and Saturday, March 3, 2018.
 Come to the Black Diamond Museum at noon to sign up and for orientation.
-We’ll be leaving at 1 p.m. for Franklin (about three miles).
+We’ll be leaving at 12:30 p.m. for Franklin (about three miles).
 A $5 donation per adult is suggested.
 Seniors, veterans, and children under 12 are free.

 Bring boots, an umbrella, and an imagination.

 Black Diamond and Franklin, as seen in 1902 This article about the east King County coal towns of Black Diamond and Franklin is reprinted from The Coast, Vol. 3, No. 2 (March 1902).

 African Americans used as strikebreakers at the Franklin coal mines starting May 17, 1891